At Muzaffarabad rally, PM Imran calls out 'coward' Modi for oppressing occupied Kashmir residents

 Addressing the youth of Azad Kashmir while concluding his speech, Prime Minister Imran said: "I know you want to advance towards the Line of Control, but don't go until I tell you.
 First let me go to the United Nations and fight Kashmir's case."

-A number of celebrities and singers including Shehzad Roy, Faakhir Mehmood, Javaid Shaikh, Humayun Saeed and former Pakistan captain Shahid Afirid then riled up the crowd.
+A number of celebrities including Shehzad Roy, Faakhir Mehmood, Javaid Shaikh, Humayun Saeed and former Pakistan captain Shahid Afridi then riled up the crowd.
 Faakhir and Sahir Ali Bagga also performed.

 Lift the curfew: Qureshi tells Modi